Elizabeth Jewell reflects on what magazines can do…

 I must have spent three hours on these magazines – they’re very addictive.
 Whoever writes their headlines is very clever at it, as I was easily sucked into yet another and another story, which all disappointed.
 The royals, Hollywood, the best part of this makeup or the worst part of that outfit palled after a very short time.
 I was amazed to see the cleverness of the journalists to spin 1000 words out of a 300-word story.

-The human interest stories were more my cup of tea, a few of them bringing me to tears, but I was so sad to see that many people about whom they wrote were stuck in the past, simply recreating the pain of a previous experience.
-There were various stories of people who had lost a spouse, parent or sibling – or a house – and who kept reliving the pain, building some sort of shrine in their minds to the memory of the past.
+The human interest stories were more my cup of tea.
+A few of them bringing me to tears.
+Mostly I was so sad to see that many people about whom they wrote were stuck in the past.
+Continually recreating the pain of a previous experience.
+There were various stories of people who had lost a spouse, parent or sibling, or a house… And they kept reliving the pain.
+Building some sort of shrine in their minds to the memory of the past.

-My excitement about the new-look LivingNow is that, because it will be more accessible than the previous one, it has more chance of reaching these people and bumping their old gramophone so that the needle jumps out of the groove.
+My excitement about the new-look LivingNow is that, because it will be more accessible than the previous one, it has more chance of reaching these people.
+Maybe we can help bump their old gramophone so that the needle jumps out of the groove.